jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Threat Events**: accidential occurrences and intentinoal exploitations of vulnerabilities
     - **Threat Vectors**: (AKA attack vector) is the path or means by which an attack or attacker can gain access to a target in order to cause harm
     - **Exposure**: being susceptible to asset loss because of a threat; the potential for harm to occur
-    - **Exposure Factor (EF)**: derived from this concept; an element of quantitative risk analysis that represents the percentage of loss than org would experience if a specific asset were violated by a realized risk
+    - **Exposure Factor (EF)**: derived from this concept; an element of quantitative risk analysis that represents the percentage of loss that an org would experience if a specific asset were violated by a realized risk
-    - **Single Loss Expectancy (SLE)**: an element of quantitative risk analysis that represents the cost associated with a single realized risk against a specific asset; SLE = asset value (AV) * exposure factor (EF)
+    - **Single Loss Expectancy (SLE)**: an element of quantitative risk analysis that represents the cost associated with a single realized risk against a specific asset; SLE = asset value (AV) * exposure factor (EF); a metric that represents the magnitude of loss or impact that a threat could have on a system or data, quantified as a percentage of loss that a realized threat would have on a specific asset; e.g. an EF of 0.2 (or 20%) for a specific threat would indicate that a realization of that threat would result in a loss of 20% of the asset’s value
     - **Annualized rate of occurrence (ARO)**: an element of quantitative risk analysis that represent the expected frequency with which a specific threat or risk will occur within a single year
     - **Annualized loss expectancy (ALE)**: an element of quantitative risk analysis that represent the possible yearly cost of all instances of a specific realized threat against a specific asset; ALE = SLE * ARO
     - **Safeguard evaluation**: ALE for an asset if a safeguard is implemented; ALE before safeguard - ALE with safeguard - annual cost of safeguard, or (ALE1 - ALE2) - ACS